PerfectlyCromulentLtd/PC.SignInKiosk/README.md

 ### OxHack.SignInKiosk.CoreService
 A stand-alone service responsible for processing `SignInRequestSubmitted` and `SignOutRequestSubmitted` messages.

 This service is responsible for managing the overall system's persisted state (ie, who is currently signed in).
-It also records an audit trail of sign-in and sign-out actions for future analysis.
+It also records an audit trail of sign-in and sign-out events to be used what calculating footfall statistics.

 ### OxHack.SignInKiosk.PrinterService
 A stand-alone service responsible for printing out all `PersonSignedIn` and `PersonSignedOut` messages to paper.